lamoreauxaj/erolang/docs/presentation.md

 ## Technical Challenges

+### Language Grammar

+When designing our recursive descent parser, we also wrote out the language's syntactic grammar.
+This allowed us to avoid an ambiguous language and give us a guide for what to implement as we worked.

 ### How to Store Data Types

 Given that data types actually need to not only know their type since there is type